About Me

 - Writing occasionally useful Mac apps that solve problems that only I seem to have

-Also, fair warning: I have an uncanny recall of pop culture from the 70s through the 90s and have strong, positive opinions about the book Bullshit Jobs.
-Finally, I like to have fun with Generative AI -- you should see the twisted things I've done to Norman Rockwell paintings!
+Also, fair warning: I have an uncanny recall of pop culture from the 70s through the 90s and like to have fun with Generative AI -- you should see the twisted things I've done to Norman Rockwell paintings!